Kamran1819G/Perplexica/docs/PERFORMANCE_OPTIMIZATION.md

 ---

-This performance optimization guide ensures Perplexica maintains high performance, reliability, and scalability as the user base grows.
+This performance optimization guide ensures Perplexify maintains high performance, reliability, and scalability as the user base grows.